mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ### Remove

-A Remove proposal requests that the member with `MemberId` `removed` be removed from the group.
+A Remove proposal requests that the member with KeyPackageID `removed` be removed from the group.

 ~~~~~
 struct {
-    MemberId removed;
+    KeyPackageID removed;
 } Remove;
 ~~~~~

 A member of the group applies a Remove message by taking the following steps:

+* Identify a leaf node containing a key package matching `removed`.
+Let `removed_index` be the node index of this leaf node.

-* Replace the leaf node of the group member with `MemberId` `removed` with a blank node
+* Replace the leaf node at index with a blank node

-* Blank the intermediate nodes along the path from that leaf to the root
+* Blank the intermediate nodes along the path from `index` to the root

 * Truncate the tree by reducing the size of tree until the rightmost non-blank leaf node